jasp-stats/jasp-desktop/Docs/r-analyses-guide.md

 `AnalysisName <- function(dataset, options, perform="run", callback=function(...)
 0, ...) {`

-* `dataset` : will always be `NULL`. `dataset` is included should you wish to make your function useable from outside of JASP.
+* `dataset` : will always be `NULL` in JASP. `dataset` is used when an analysis is run outside of JASP.
 Inside JASP you should read the dataset with the included functions (details below)
 * `options` : a list containing values corresponding to the state of each of the user interface elements in the analysis' user interface
 * `perform` : will either be equal to `"init"` or `"run"`, for initializing and running the analysis respectively
 * `callback` : a function to call periodically to notify JASP that the analysis is still running, and (not implemented yet) to provide progress updates (such as percentage complete). this function will return a non-zero value if the user has aborted the analysis, and your function should terminate in response to this.